-A postdoc (or "post-doc," "postdoctoral," or "postdoctoral research") position is a training-focused position available to people who have earned a doctorate degree.
+A postdoc (or "post-doc," "postdoctoral," or "postdoctoral research") position is a training-focused position available to people who have earned a doctorate.
 Postdoc positions usually act as a stepping-stone between the student experience and the full-time professional experience.
 For the postdoc appointee, a postdoc position offers in-depth training.
 For the postdoc institution or organization, a postdoc is a dedicated researcher, with specialized knowledge but flexible to explore other topics, often with lower a financial cost than a permanent employee.

 The most common type of postdoc position is a research-focused position at an academic institution, but postdocs also exist in industry, government, non-profit, and other non-academic organizations.
 Most postdocs are focused on research, but there are also opportunities in specialized areas such as technology transfer and policy at all types of organizations.

 Academic postdocs tend to be focused on research and the academic experience.
 A postdoc typically has a higher degree of freedom in determining the direction of their research than a PhD student.
 Postdocs are often expected to secure grants (as lead principal investigators or collaborators) and teach courses in addition to completing research objectives and publishing results.

 Some research groups may offer high-performing PhD students the opportunity to stay at the same institution, even within the same research group.
 Treat any offer like this carefully!
 It is an honor to be recognized as such a benefit to the research group, but will you be able to get the training you need if you stay in the same location?
 Also be aware that many future employers prefer candidates who have taken risks by moving to a new area (mentally, if not physically) and have broadened their area of expertise.